pulumi/pulumi/docs/design/formats.md

 language (MuIL), that is suitable for interpretation by the Mu toolchain.
 Because of computations, the final "shape" of the cloud topology cannot yet be determined until the MuPackage is evaluated as part of a deployment planning step.

-The final shape, Mu Graph Language (MuGL), represents a cloud topology with concrte property values and dependencies.
+The final shape, Mu Graph Language (MuGL), represents a cloud topology with concrete property values and dependencies.
 A graph can be compared to another graph to compute a delta, a capability essential to incremental deployment and drift analysis.
 Each graph is [directed and acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which nodes are cloud services, edges are [directed dependencies](https://en.wikipedia.org/wiki/Dependency_graph) between